JuliaSobczak/JuliaSobczak.github.io/_posts/2024-01-24-black-point-to-musha-cay.md

 We ended up just south of Jack's Bay on Great Guana Cay.
 The bay hides a small beach nestled in the rocky shoreline and we went to check it out.
 My parents had visited this spot on their first trip and wanted to see if anything had changed.

 Great Guana Cay is fairly narrow here and has an overgrown path that leads to the eastern side of the island.
 My mom and dad walked it in their first year and found a beautiful cove that had been decimated by trash.
-They described the scene and broke my heart.
-They said that the beach was so covered in waste that they couldn't even walk on it.
+They described the scene and it broke my heart; the beach had been covered in so much waste that they couldn't even walk on it.
 The four of us remained hopeful and trudged through the dense foliage.

 Before we even reached the cove there were piles of trash littering the side of the trail.
 Plastic five gallon buckets, milk crates, oil containers, and flip-flops were a mere fraction of the waste problem.
 I was noticeably upset before even reaching the cove.
 The beach has been cleaned up extensively, but it needs so much more help.